eCommerce Gamification: Meaning, Examples and Uses

 This core drive is about motivation through the fear of losing something or any other negative consequences.
 We could say that this and “Ownership and Possession” are two sides of the same coin.
 For example, Duolingo uses push notifications to remind you that you will lose your streak if you don’t practice your target language that day.
 These notifications became a series of popular memes about how the Duolingo owl will hunt you down if you do not practice daily.
 The company embraced this slightly unhinged persona fully and uses it as a part of their marketing campaign at every chance they get.

-3 Best Real-life Gamification Marketing Examples
+3 Best Real-life eCommerce Gamification Examples

 There’s definitely more than one way to create a gamified shopping experience for your customers, and over the years, some brands have gotten real creative with their gamified marketing designs.
 So let’s take a look at some of the best real-life gamified marketing examples: